The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a not-so-fundamental metallicity relation at $3<z<12$: Chemical abundances

 In Fig.~\ref{fig:feo_met_rel} we show Fe/O as a function of the gas-phase oxygen abundance for all \thzoom galaxies.
 Fe/O increases with oxygen abundance and, while it shows relatively large scatter, this is significantly less than for N/O. There are very few Fe/O measurements for high-redshift galaxies, and the associated uncertainties are large.
-Additionally, three of the measurements are stellar abundances due to the difficulty of measuring gas-phase iron abundances.
+Additionally, three of the measurements are stellar abundances due to the difficulty of measuring gas-phase iron abundances \citep{Rodriguez:2005aa,Mendez-Delgado:2024aa}, and comparing stellar abundances to the gas-phase could introduce additional biases.
 Nevertheless, the abundances of \thzoom galaxies are consistent with these measurements within $1\sigma$, although the observed ratios are on the upper end of our distribution.
-The increase in Fe/O with increasing oxygen abundance is qualitatively in agreement with the trend seen in local nebulae, once the depletion of iron onto dust is accounted for \citep{Mendez-Delgado:2024aa}.
+The increase in Fe/O with increasing oxygen abundance is qualitatively in agreement with the trend seen in local nebulae, once the depletion of iron onto dust is accounted for \citep[see the depletion-corrected abundances in][]{Mendez-Delgado:2024aa}.